visualizersdotnl/tpb-06-final/README.md

 - There's typically a single 'world initialization' function that loads all assets and builds all timelines, creates all objects and constructs the scenegraph.

-  @plek: I'm going to allow it to fail by throwing exceptions.
-Think of assets that won't load for whatever reason.
-This wasn't exactly the case (as far as I could see) before and why would it be for a 64K :)
+  @plek: See Stub.cpp, eventually it must be allowed to fail and exit gracefully (for which the new stub allows beautifully).

 - Note that in inque's 64k framework the code for this world initialization function was actually automatically generated upon exporting the demo from maya.

   @plek: Good to know.
 Thanks for the example, tells me more or less how to design some stuff that'll make it doable to manually operate.
+But help is needed! :-)

 - Some important classes are:
   World: owns ALL objects and is responsible for rendering and updating everything